tbarnetlamb/hyphen/BUILDING.md

 Ubuntu
 ------

+After downloading, you should just be able to run `Install_Hyphen_deb.bash' and it will take care of all of this.

 Before you build, you obviously need to make sure you have python3 and ghc installed.
 You also need to make sure you have the ghc-dynamic package (necessary to allow ghc to build and use dynamic modules) and